jenn-liuu/technify-tic-tac-toe/README.md

 # Tic Tac Toe Game -- Home

 A two-player Tic Tac Toe game in which React and React Router are used to build.
 The players start in the home page and can navigate to the game page.
-They then can play the game, reset the game, and can see their results of if Player 'X' or 'O' wins or if it's a tie.
+They then can play the game, see who the next player is, see their results of if Player 'X' or 'O' wins or if it's a tie, and reset the game to play again.

-## Dependencies:
+## Dependencies

 - React
 - React DOM
 - React Router DOM